 “If there are certain pages of Mr Bertrand Russell’s book, Power, which seem rather empty, that is merely to say that we have now sunk to a depth at which the restatement of the obvious is the first duty of intelligent men.”

-He was a journalist, essayist, novelist, and biting social critic.
+Orwell was a journalist, essayist, novelist and self-declared democratic socialist.